thanubharadwaj/thanubharadwaj/README.md

 - **Status**: 🔒 *Private Repository - Request access for full code*
 - 📧 **Interested?** Contact me at [bharadwajthanu25@mail.com] for access

-> **Note for Recruiters**: Most of my significant projects are in private repositories to protect intellectual property.
-I'm happy to provide access and discuss implementations in detail.
-Please reach out!

 ---